kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 > Geared concepts delivering a series of guided trade-offs executed to optimise the value exchange between a company and its actual or desired target customers.

-> A series of _guided_ (by principles/approach) _trade-offs_ (intersections) _executed_ (processes and functions) to optimise the value exchange between a company and its actual or desired _target_ (creating and keeping) customers.
+> _Guided_ (by principles/approach) _trade-offs_ (intersections) _executed_ (processes and functions) to optimise the value exchange between a company and its actual or desired _target_ (creating and keeping) _customers_.

-This contains some but not all of the (imho) important enough ideas.
+This contains many but not all of the (imho) important enough concepts.
+It can however also lead to discussions about wha constitutes value, what and how the trade-offs are plus how they are prioritised.

-Before moving on there is also ongoing development around the ideas of there being two forms of Product Management  – for two very different situations: [feature teams vs product teams](http://www.svpg.com/product-vs-feature-team).
+Before moving on it is worth mentioning that is an interesting development abouit there being two forms of Product Management  – for two very different situations: [feature teams vs product teams](http://www.svpg.com/product-vs-feature-team).

-Very useful in so far as Product team> Feature team> Delivery team but we seem to still be in a world of defining functions or at least functional approaches.
+Very useful in so far as Product team > Feature team > Delivery team but we seem to still be in a world of defining functions or at least functional approaches.

-The dilemma is well addressed in Melissa Perri's book "Escape the Build Trap":
+The dilemma is well addressed in Melissa Perri's book "[Escape the Build Trap](https://melissaperri.com/book)":

 > "To stay competitive in today's market, organizations need to adopt a culture of customer-centric practices that focus on outcomes rather than outputs.
 Companies that live and die by outputs often fall into the "build trap," cranking out features to meet their schedule rather than the customer's needs."